South Korea’s second city, Busan, is a lively place with its own take on Korean urban culture, which you can explore on these great tours.

 This great value-for-money tour takes guests, by air-conditioned coach, on a full day tour of Busan.
 The itinerary provides a great overview of the city’s geography, culture and history.
 Highlights include the cliffs at Taejongdae, Songdo Skywalk, with its glass floor panels above the ocean, Gamcheon Cultural Village, and Yonggungsa Temple.
 Time is built into the well-ordered schedule for lunch, although this is not included in the fee.
 The price includes all transportation and entry fees, as well as the experienced guide.
 From $43 per person.

 Busan Tour by Night

-There is a prim elegance to large, modern cities at night and Busan certainly fits that bill.
-The city’s ultra-modern side is even more evident at night when the skyscrapers are lit up and reflect off the water.
-The tour is conducted in an air-conditioned coach, starting at Mt.
+There is an elegance to cities like Busan at night.
+The city’s ultra-modern side is even more evident when the skyscrapers are lit up and reflecting off the water.
+This tour is conducted in an air-conditioned coach, starting at Mt.
 Hwangryeong to get a great overview of the whole city lit up.
 Gwangalli is next up with its vibrant beach culture and many bars and restaurants.
 The Gwangan Bridge curls out over the water and makes for an impressive sight.
-The tour ends at the fancy Marine City area.
+From $75 per person.

 This private walking tour means that you can customize the itinerary to your own preferences.
 Learn about the best places to visit, to eat, or to explore Korean culture.
 These tours, which can be booked for between two and six hours, are especially useful for getting better acquainted with a particular neighborhood.
 Guides speak English and you can arrange to meet your guide at any city center hotel or hostel.
 From $80 per person.